 People Per Hour/ Eventbrite are the easiest to set up but they will always look like PPH or Eventbrite, it's very hard to make your PPH or EB pages fit in with your branding.
 Which for some freelancers and entrepreneurs is not an issue but for others like me, it was.

-World Pay/Stripe on a landing page, if you make muliple sales each month it will probably be worth you signing up with a company like World Pay or Stripe.
-The individual transaction fee's will be much lower.
+World Pay/Stripe on a landing page, if you make multiple sales each month it will probably be worth you signing up with a company like World Pay or Stripe.
+The individual transaction fees will be much lower.
 However, you will need to pay a monthly fee and you may have to sign up for a time-specific contract (depending on what deal you sign up for).
 Like with Pay Pal if you use a service like wix.com you may need to upgrade your account to allow the use of payments on your website/landing pages.

 The major benefit of selling services via subscription online is that I have a good idea of what your basic income will be each month.
 Plus, you can work remotely with people from all over the world.
-I’ve worked with clients from Scotland to Australia, USA to Spain.
+I’ve worked with clients from Scotland to Australia, the USA to Spain.
 All remote via Skype, WhatsApp, and Zoom.
 Because this work is remote I can fit it around other less flexible contracts.

-I suggest you use content Marketing on Social Media (mainly LinkedIn), YouTube videos and blogs with embedded videos to grow your online community.
-This content educates potential clients to who you are, what you offer, and why you can be trusted.
+I suggest you use content Marketing on Social Media (mainly LinkedIn), YouTube videos, and blogs with embedded videos to grow your online community.
+This content educates potential clients on who you are, what you offer, and why you can be trusted.
 I use LinkedIn Private messages and Facebook Private Groups to communicate with potential clients.
 The ones who are most interested will usually ask for a 1-2-1 or a discovery call, this is where sales can be made.